Alicepinch/roots-cafe/README.md

 #### Design:

-For the overall design of this project I wanted it to be simple, clean and crisp with not too much going on which may overwhelm the customer.
+For the overall design of this project I want it to be simple, clean and crisp with not too much going on which may overwhelm the customer.

 #### Typography:

-The first font that I decided to use for this project was Overpass from Googlefonts, it was recommended that Raleway complimeneted this font well so I chose to use this alongside.
-The fall back font that I used is sans-sherif.
+The first font that I have decided to use for this project was Overpass from Googlefonts, it was recommended that Raleway complimented this font well so I chose to use this alongside.
+The fall back font that I am using is sans-sherif.
-Raleway has been used for headers and overpass has been used for body text.
+Raleway will be used for headers and overpass for body text.

 #### Colour Scheme

-As the colour green is normally associated with Vegetarianism and Veganism, I decided to use green as my main colour focus for this project.
+As the colour green is normally associated with Vegetarianism and Veganism, I have decided to use green as my main colour focus for this project.
 I want my website to be clean and crisp therefore I chose to stick with only green and not introduce any other bold colours.
-For links and CTA's I have used the lighter green, and the darker green for when hoving over for contrast.
-I decided on a dark grey for the font colour and white for the background.
-I have also used the light green colour as background for some sections across the website to create consitency and break up the white.
+For links and CTA's I have decided to used the lighter green, and the darker green will be used for when hovering over for contrast.
+Dark grey will be used for the font colour and white for the background.
+I will also used the light green colour as background for some sections across the website to create consistency and break up the white.
 ![Colour Pallet](/docs/readme/canva-colour-wheel-roots-cafe.jpg)

-## Features
+## Features Implemented

-- Basic contact form
-- iFrame Google Map to show the location of the coffee shop
-- Hero Image and banner images
-- Gallery/carousel images to showcase a range of product photos from the menu
-- About us section.
-- Fixed footer with acccess to all the social media platforms and quick contact information.
-- Responsive webpage which is optimized for Large, medium and small screens.
-- Fixed navigation bar with the company logo to allow customers easy access to all pages at any time.
-- Hamburger menu when in smaller screens.

-Future features to be implemented:

-- A reviews section from either google reviews or trip advisor or trust pilot.
-- A booking system which displays all available dates and times.
-- The form will go through to an automated system.
-- A sign up subscription modal.
+#### Fixed Nav:
+A fixed navigation so when a user is scrolling through the pages page the navigation will always be at the top.

+####  Hamburger menu:
+A hamburger menu for mobile and tablet view so user's can navigate easily via the drop down menu on smaller devices.

+#### Iframe:
+Available on the 'Visit us' page accessed via the top navigation allows the user to be able to find the location of Roots Cafe.

+#### Customer Reviews:
+Available directly on the homepage allows user to view some reviews from previous customers.

+#### Menu:
+Accessed via the top nav bar where the user can look through the options on offer at Roots Cafe.

+#### Contact form:
+Available on the 'Contact us' page where the user can fill out the form to get in contact with Roots Cafe.

+#### About Us:
+Available directly on the homepage the user can find out about why the cafe was started and the ethos.

+#### Gallery:
+Gallery, accessed on the 'Menu' page.
+A user is provided with images and can see what the food/business looks like.

+#### Instagram grid:
+The instagram grid is accessed when scrolling on the homepage and is another style of gallery for user.

+#### Footer:
+Footer is available across all pages and provides quick access to contact info and social media links.

+#### Responsive:
+Responsive web design so that the user can view the website on different device sizes.

 ## Technologies Used